ivirshup/anndata-paper/paper.md

 If one chooses to use standard formats to represent all elements of a dataset, a set of standards has to be chosen.
 `AnnData` has chosen the self-describing hierarchical data formats HDF5 and zarr [https://doi.org/10.5281/zenodo.3773449] for this purpose (\autoref{fig:ecosystem}), which are compatible with many programming environments.

+![**AnnData provides common conventions for data handling for an ecosystem of tools.**
+`AnnData` objects can be created from a number of formats, including common delimited text files, or domain-specific formats like `loom` files or `CellRanger` outputs.
+Once in memory, AnnData provides an API for handling annotated matrices, proving a common base object used by the Python APIs of a range of analytic tools.
+The in memory format has a one to one relationship with its hierarchical on disk formats (mapping of elements indicated by color) and uses language-independent technologies, facilitating use by non-Python applications and interchange with other ecosystems.
+\label{fig:ecosystem}
+](figures/ecosystem.pdf)

 anndata has adopted standardized formats where possible, but could not find a standard for sparse arrays and DataFrames.
 To account for this, we define a schema for these types, which specify how these elements can be read from disk to memory.
 These specifications are versioned and stored in an internal registry, which allows the specifications to evolve with the project while maintaining the ability to access older data.